Buying Prints, Books and Gift Vouchers FAQs

 - Have film delivered to my address at the destination I am travelling to (hotel or friends, etc.) by a supplier in that country.

 - Ask for a hand search of film at airport hand luggage x-ray areas.
 You have a legal right to a hand search on film in the USA unless they are on red alert for terrorism.
 I have never been refused a hand search in the USA and I have had dozens of them at Newark, JFK, Boston, Chicago, Denver, Washington DC, San Francisco, and Vancouver travelling into the USA.
-I have also had hand searches of my film at Amsterdam, Berlin, Rome, Vienna, Geneva, Hong Kong, Sydney, Auckland and Christchurch airports.
-I try and avoid flights in Europe, preferring to drive.
-This is specifically to avoid airport x-ray scans.
-I always carry my film in clear plastic bags (I use Ortlieb A3 map cases as they are large, very strong, have a velcro closure to secure the films inside and are crystal clear with a carry chord).
-I have regularly managed to have a hand search at Heathrow but not other UK airports even though I know that they have the same equipment as is used at US airports and most others around the world.
-Consequently, we usually travel to Heathrow airport for the flight leaving the UK by car or train, I don’t use UK connecting flights.
+I have also had hand searches of my film at Amsterdam, Auckland, Berlin, Christchurch, Geneva, Hong Kong, Oslo, Rome, Salzburg, Vienna and Sydney airports.
+I either carry my film in clear plastic bags (I use Ortlieb map cases as they are large, very strong, have a velcro closure to secure the films inside and are clear with a carry chord) or Domke lead lined flexible cases.
+I have regularly managed to have a hand search at Heathrow and recently at Gatwick but Manchester airport have a policy of no hand searches of film.
+Consequently, we usually travel to Heathrow or Gatwick airports for the flight leaving the UK by car or train, I don’t use UK connecting flights.
 Hand searches in the UK must be pre-arranged well in advance of your departure date.
 They seldom do hand searches when you turn up and ask for one.

 Mostly I bring exposed films back here for processing.
 In the UK for processing large batches of film I use Ilford Lab Direct.
 Up to 40 rolls, I process myself.